 However, crime is on the radar screen in cities, suburbs, small cities and towns, and rural areas.
-Law enforcement officials don’t have the resources to be everywhere, and if they did, we’d probably complain.
+Law enforcement officials don't have the resources to be everywhere, and if they did, we would probably complain.

 If you want to organize a neighborhood watch program on your block or in your entire neighborhood, your local law enforcement officials probably will be very happy to assist you and provide you with resources.